 Colours: Aubergine purple, radish red and artichoke green

-Top row (l-r): Aubergines and artichokes; bridesmaid dress; pashminas; oak barrel
+Top row (l-r): Aubergines; bridesmaid dress; pashminas; oak barrel